developerproductivity/logilica-cli/README.md

   -I, --input [logilica|local]    Input source -- download from Logilica or
                                   use pre-downloaded files  [default:
                                   logilica]
+  -S, --oauth, --sso / --email, --no-sso, --no-oauth
+                                  Use SSO/OAuth dialog instead of specifying a username and password for Logilica access
+                                  [default: email]
   -O, --output, --output-type [gdoc|console|images-only|markdown|html|markdown-with-refs|html-with-refs]
                                   Output format of how individual PDF file is
                                   processed:

                                   gdoc: HTML with an embedded image
-                                  representing whole dashboard and stored  as
-                                  a Google Doc on Google Drive
+                                  representing whole dashboard and stored as a Google Doc on Google Drive

                                   console: HTML with an embedded image
                                   representing whole dashboard to stdout